LizardByte/Sunshine/docs/source/about/usage.rst

    The web ui is available on `https://localhost:47990 <https://localhost:47990>`_ by default.
 You may replace `localhost` with your internal ip address.

    ..
-Tip:: Ignore any warning given by your browser about "insecure website".
+Attention:: Ignore any warning given by your browser about "insecure website".

    ..
 Caution:: If running for the first time, make sure to note the username and password Sunshine showed to you,
       since you cannot get back later!